 That brings quarterback Bryce Perkins and wide receiver Lance McCutcheon to the top of mind as they look to build off last week's performance against the Chargers.
 It's also going to be another opportunity for rookie defensive backs Cobie Durant, Derion Kendrick and Russ Yeast to get more run.

-The Rams also experimented a little bit with offensive line combinations, so it will be interesting to see if that looks similar to Week 1 or if they try more new things like playing AJ Jackson at both tackle and guard at times.
+The Rams also experimented a little bit with offensive line combinations, so it will be interesting to see if that looks similar to Week 1 or if they try more new things like playing Alaric Jackson at both tackle and guard at times.